-JOHN WIGMORE / AGSTOCKUSA / SCIENCE PHOTO LIBRARY JOHN WIGMORE / AGSTOCKUSA / SCIENCE PHOTO LIBRARY
+RUSSELL GRAVES / AGSTOCKUSA / SCIENCE PHOTO LIBRARY RUSSELL GRAVES / AGSTOCKUSA / SCIENCE PHOTO LIBRARY

 Editorial use only.

 Cotton harvesting.
 Mechanised harvesting of cotton plants (Gossypium sp.), a crop grown for its fibres, which are woven into textiles.
 The white fibres, known as lint, are seed hairs contained within a seed capsule or boll.
-This mechanical harvester is a six-row pickers, which removes bolls from six rows of cotton plants at a time.
+This mechanical harvester is an eight-row cotton stripper, which removes bolls from eight rows of cotton plants at a time.
 The lint is stored in hoppers to be transported from the field.
-Photographed in Mississippi, USA.
+Photographed in Childress, Texas, USA.

 Model release not required.
 Property release not required.